 Open a new line of credit and keep existing ones.
 Opening a new credit card will provide another way of making on-time payments.
 And by maintaining existing credit cards, you'll establish older lines of credit.

-Even if you have a credit card you barely use, don't close it.
-It's good to maintain existing lines of credit to demonstrate that you're responsible.
+Even if you have a credit card you barely use, keep it open.
+Maintaining existing lines of credit is good to demonstrate that you're responsible.

 Keep Your Credit Utilization Low

-Credit utilization refers to how much of your credit card limits you're spending.
+Credit utilization refers to how much your credit card limits you spend.
 Ideally, you want this number to be low — under 30%.
 The way to do this is not to spend much using your credit card!

 Elevate Your Credit Limits

-Raising a credit limit can help your credit score — as long as you keep your spending habits normal.
+Raising a credit limit can help your credit score by keeping your spending habits regular.
 When your credit limit goes up, your credit utilization will go down.

 Suppose you have a credit card with a limit of $6,000, and your balance is $2,000.
 That means your utilization rate is 33%.
 But if you raise the limit to $8,000, your utilization rate is only 25%.

 When it comes to getting a loan, your current financial picture may dictate the kind of loan you can get.
-But it's smart to know the differences before you head to the lenders.
+But knowing the differences is smart before you head to the lenders.

 What Are Conventional Loans?

 A lower credit score means that you may pay a higher interest rate.
 But you still may be able to score a down payment as low as 3%.
-The catch is that you will need to pay private mortgage insurance if you put down less than 20%.
+The catch is that you must pay private mortgage insurance if you put down less than 20%.

 Fixed-Rate vs. Adjustable Rate Mortgages

-These are the two main mortgage types.
-Choosing the right one for your needs means considering how long you'll live in the property.
+These are the two primary mortgage types.
+Choosing the right one for your needs means considering how long you'll live on the property.
 You'll want to evaluate interest rate trends — and how much cash you have saved up.

 With fixed-rate mortgages, your interest rate remains the same.
-You'll pay more toward the interest on the front end, and more toward the principal over time.
+You'll pay more toward the interest on the front end and the principal over time.
 These loans are attractive because they provide predictable monthly payments.

 With adjustable-rate mortgages, your interest rate can shift depending on market trends.
-This might mean that you end up paying more at some point during the repayment process.
-Know the adjustment frequency before you sign on for one of these loans!
+This might mean you end up paying more at some point during the repayment process.
+Know the adjustment frequency before you sign on for one of these loans.